jaerang0611/toylearn_AI_multimedias/quests/premimier_timelines.md

-## How to using Adobe Premiere Pro 2024
+## How to use Adobe Premiere Pro 2024

 ```